Many people dream of owning a small business.

 Last, because you won’t be deducting taxes from your pay immediately, you’ll need to track your quarterly payments and self-employment taxes.

-Whether you’ve been in business for years or are starting a brand new store, there are many actions you can take to boost your profits.
+Whether you’ve been in business for years or are starting a brand new store, there are many actions you can take to boost your profits (and hence increase your salary!)

 Here are some practical (and cost-effective) tips you can implement at your store today: